yanxu2021/YANXU2021/README.md

 ##More about ME!👋

 - 🔭 I’m currently working on ...Back to school is fun!!!MSSA program is fun and challenge!!!
-- 🌱 I’m currently learning ...Everything to build APPs&Sites~My personal website coming soon@@
+- 🌱 I’m currently learning ...Everything to build APPs&Sites~My personal website is coming soon@@
 - 👯 I’m looking to collaborate on /with...Fun project and fun people**
 - 🤔 I’m looking for help with ...Anyone want to talk LOL
 - 💬 Ask me about ...(You decided)